bekk/bekk-christmas/post/elm/hurry-curry.md

 (((isBetween 1) 2) 3)
 ```

-This property of functions ever only taking one argument is known as currying, and is a pretty defining feature of languages like Elm and Haskell.
+This property of functions ever only taking one argument is known as currying, and is a defining feature of languages like Elm and Haskell.
 But when is it ever useful?

 That's what we'll explore in the coming days.